NIST SP 800-53 Revision 4: Implementing Essential Security Controls with CyberArk® Solutions

 Federal agencies are required by law to comply with the Federal Information Security Management Act (FISMA), which references the NIST SP 800-53 Recommendations.
 The long-awaited Revision 4 represents the first major review of the Recommendations in almost four years.
 These changes have important ramifications for agencies that need to be FISMA compliant.

-CyberArk’s solutions can help agencies to effectively and efficiently meet the full range of requirements regarding privileged accounts.
+CyberArk’s solutions can help agencies to effectively and efficiently meet the full range of requirements regarding privileged access.
 The solutions are enterprise-proven in large and mid-sized government and commercial organizations.
-CyberArk is the trusted expert in privileged account security and compliance.
+CyberArk is the trusted expert in Privileged Access Security (PAS) and compliance.